GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 </details>

-> Example data can be found in the <a href="https://heibox.uni-heidelberg.de/d/b6f83521a8ec4ee5b2f6/">heiBOX</a>.
+> Example data is provided through <a href="https://heibox.uni-heidelberg.de/d/b6f83521a8ec4ee5b2f6/">heiBOX</a>.
 The emission value for Heidelberg is 472.689 t CO2/year (2018).

 ## How to run